-Assassin's Creed has ruined structures in the bits of game you travel in between cities.
+Assassin's Creed I has ruined structures in the bits of game you travel in between cities.
 Ostensibly the game takes place somewhere in the Israel-Syrian area in 1193, so most likely these are meant to be Greek/Roman ruins specifically, but their purpose, especially given the odd location for some (mostly serving as either travel impediments or useful cover for enemy archers) is rather puzzling.

-Lampshaded in Legend Of Kay by one of the archaeologists you meet in the dungeon.
+Lampshaded in Legend of Kay by one of the archaeologists you meet in the dungeon.

-In God Of War, upon entering the Desert of Lost Souls and searching for the Sirens, sometimes you'll come across huge broken statues, and other things that suggest something might have been there, like a city.
+In God of War, upon entering the Desert of Lost Souls and searching for the Sirens, sometimes you'll come across huge broken statues, and other things that suggest something might have been there, like a city.
 But you never get to find anything more about it once the third Siren is killed and you move on.

 In Sonic the Hedgehog (2006) Kingdom Valley is supposed to be the royal family's old castle (abandoned after a laboratory disaster), but the ruins don't look like anything that someone could actually live in.